cortex-lab/phy/docs/api.md

 * `n_channels : int`

-* `channel_vertical_order : array-like`
+* `channel_positions : array-like`
-    Permutation of the channels.
-This 1D array gives the channel id of all channels from top to bottom (or conversely, depending on `origin=top|bottom`).
+    Positions of the channels, used for displaying the channels in the right y order

 * `channel_labels : list`
     Labels of all shown channels.
 By default, this is just the channel ids.